Speaker profile

 Jupiter the Bully and Saturn the Saviour- How the Solar System Formed

-In this talk, I describe how the planets formed from dust in the protoplanetary disc through rocks, planetesimals, proto-planets and finally into fully formed planets.
-I introduce a number of up-to-date theories to explain the formation of the system, including the Grand Tack and the Nice Model
+In this talk, I describe how the planets formed from dust in the protoplanetary disc at the time the Sun formed, through rocks, planetesimals, proto-planets and finally into fully formed planets.
+I introduce a number of up-to-date theories to explain the formation of the system, including the Grand Tack and the Nice Model.
+Regular animations allow the listener to understand current concepts as to how our solar system formed

 The Quasar Mystery.
 How Quasars and Active Galactic Nuclei were discovered and explained